 Description of exams and course work

-The achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using final projects independently prepared by the students.
-The exam of about 20 minutes consists of the presentation of the project’s results and a subsequent oral exam.
+The achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using presentations independently prepared by the students.
+The exam of 20 minutes consists of the presentation of the results and a subsequent discussion.

 For example an assignment in the exam might be: